A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Introduction

-Several other approaches utilize a spatial integration of PDEs to eliminate function derivatives from a solution as a means to arrive at better-conditioned and more compact discrete matrix operators resulting from an integration as opposed to a differentiation procedure~\cite{greengard1991spectral, hiegemann1997chebyshev, driscoll2010automatic}.
+Several other approaches utilized a spatial integration of PDEs to eliminate function derivatives from a solution as a means to arrive at better-conditioned and more compact discrete matrix operators attributed to an integration as opposed to a differentiation procedure~\cite{greengard1991spectral, hiegemann1997chebyshev, driscoll2010automatic}.
 However, these approaches do not eliminate the boundary conditions and still have to enforce them on a solution, which is typically done at a discrete level by modifying the corresponding rows of discrete matrix operators to represent the algebraic constraints on the expansion coefficients~\cite{greengard1991spectral, hiegemann1997chebyshev}, similar to the corresponding differentiation tau or collocation techniques.